NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 //! @param feature Feature we are working with
 //! @param consts Pointer to the feature specific constants
 //! @param settings Pointer to the returned feature specific settings
-//! @return false if feature does not have settings or if device has not beeing created yet, true otherwise.
+//! @return false if feature does not have settings or if device has not been created yet, true otherwise.
 //!
 //!
 This method is NOT thread safe and requires DX/VK device to be created before calling it.
 SL_API bool slGetFeatureSettings(sl::Feature feature, const void* consts, void* settings);